 Who’s it for: Anyone who’s new, inexperienced, and curious about 3D printing

 Why we picked the M3D Micro:

-The M3D Micro has been out for a few years now, and its price has dropped down as the company shifts its focus onto newer products, like its newly-released M3D Pro.
-But at the price it is now, this 3D printer is perfect for the youngest creators among us, especially those we might not exactly trust with expensive hardware.
+The M3D Micro has been out for a few years now, and its price has dropped down as the company shifts its focus onto newer products, like the higher-end M3D Pro.
+But at the price it is now, this 3D printer is perfect for the youngest creators among us — especially those we might not exactly trust with expensive hardware.